Contact us

 📄 Read our other guides for a deeper dive: Event Correlation and Automation in 2025 | Event Correlation in the NOC: Turning Data Noise into Actionable Intelligence

-is the automated analysis of monitoring alerts from networks, hardware, and applications to detect incidents and issues.
+Event correlation is the automated analysis of alerts from network, hardware, and application monitoring to detect incidents and issues.
 It helps mitigate information overload, reduce alert fatigue, and improve operational efficiency while minimizing downtime.

 At its core, event correlation does four critical things: